ammonthompson/compensatory_drift/README.md

 Simulation on tree for ABC analysis
 Wright Fisher haploid population simulation (not on tree)

 Some Java simulations will only work with older Java SE.
-I recommend using the R version located in the directory R_version
+I recommend using the R version located in the directory R_version.
+In R set working directory to R_version/ and install with install.packages("compDriftUtils", -type "source", -repos NULL).